MostafaGalal1/Secpar/README.md

-# Scraper - Detailed Documentation
+# Scraping Engine for Competitive Programming Accelerated Retriever (Secpar)

 ## Overview

-The Scraper is a Python command-line tool designed to scrape code submissions from various online programming platforms and store them in a GitHub repository.
+Secpar is a Python command-line tool designed to scrape code submissions from various online programming platforms and store them in a GitHub repository.
 It supports platforms such as Codeforces, CSES (University of Helsinki), and Vjudge.
 This documentation provides a detailed overview of the Scraper's functionalities and how to use them.

 ## Table of Contents